tsingshitao-nuke/dsh-set-workspace/README.md

 ## What it does

 - Right-click a folder in File Explorer, then choose **Open DSH Workspace Here**.
+- If DSH is not running, the bridge launches it and waits for it to become ready before opening the workspace.
 - The folder is registered as a workspace (idempotent) and a session is started in it.
 - The DSH page switches to the new workspace automatically (the client half watches for the session and opens it — no page reload).
 - Menu label and dialogs follow the OS UI language (Chinese / English).